TheAxnJaxn/Javascript/README.md

  - mergeSort: sorts an array of integers using heper method merge.
  - subsets: return all subsets of an array.

-Constructors & Prototypes:
+constructors.js:

  - practice by defining a Cat class

-Courses:
+courses.js:

  - define Student and Course classes with appropriate functions

- Tic Tac Toe:
+tictactoe.js:

-  - create Javascript Tic Tac Toe game (Note: incomplete)
+ - Javascript Tic Tac Toe game (Note: incomplete)